takashiyoshida/QLColorCode/README.md

 0. Save the updated Info.plist file.

 0. Try it in Finder.
-(It's usually unnecessary to move/return the qlgenerator extension, restart QuickLook, or restart the Finder, but it wouldn't be surprising that some users might need to do so.)
+(It's usually unnecessary to move/return the QLColorCode extension, restart QuickLook, or restart the Finder, but it wouldn't be surprising that some users might need to do so.)

+The Info.plist included with this version of QLColorCode already contains types for PHP and JavaScript code, but these steps show how easy it is to add other types.
+(Maybe somebody will develop a Preference Pane for QLColorCode to make this even easier.)